LeVar Burton: Star Trek: The Next Generation

+Podcast: LeVar Burton Reads

+In 2017, Burton began a podcast, LeVar Burton Reads.
+Each 30-45-minute episode features Burton reading a piece of short fiction and sharing his thoughts on it.
+In 2020, during the COVID-19 pandemic, he continued to read on his podcast and also gave live readings three times a week during a Twitter livestream focused at different times to different children, young adults, and adult audiences.

+In reviews, the podcast is often described as "Reading Rainbow for adults".
+Since its launch, LeVar Burton Reads has won favorable reviews, in The New Yorker and elsewhere and numerous awards, including the 2023 Webby Award for Best Art and Culture Podcast.
+Burton's five-word Webby acceptance speech was: "Be a better person.
+Read."

+In 2023, Burton launched a second podcast, this time for children, called Sound Detectives.

 Other appearances

-Burton played a role as a visitor to Fantasy Island, guest star on “The Love Boat”, was a participant in Battle of the Network Stars, a guest of the Muppet Show's televised premiere party for the release of The Muppet Movie, and a frequent guest on several game shows.
+Burton played a role as a visitor to Fantasy Island, guest star on The Love Boat, was a participant in Battle of the Network Stars, a guest of The Muppet Show's televised premiere party for the release of The Muppet Movie, and a frequent guest on several game shows.

 In 1986, he appeared in the music video for the song "Word Up!" by the funk/R&B group Cameo.

 In 1987, Burton played Dave Robinson, a journalist (sports writer), in the third season of Murder, She Wrote, episode 16 – "Death Takes a Dive", starring Angela Lansbury as Jessica Fletcher.

 Burton accepted an invitation to host Rebop, a multicultural series designed for young people aged 9–15, produced by WGBH for PBS.

 On television, Burton has helped dramatize the last days of Jim Jones's suicide cult in Guyana, the life and times of Jesse Owens, and the life of the nine-year-old Booker T. Washington.
 He portrayed Martin Luther King Jr. in the 2001 film Ali.
 He also portrayed Detroit Tiger Ron LeFlore in the television movie One in a Million, The Ron LeFlore Story.

 In 1992, a clip of Burton's voice was sampled by DC Talk for the track "Time is..." on their album Free at Last.
 The sample is at the very end of the song, in which Burton can be heard saying: "Whoa, wait a minute."

-He has also lent his voice to several animated projects, including Kwame in the cartoon series Captain Planet and the Planeteers (1990–1993) and The New Adventures of Captain Planet (1993–1996), Family Guy, Batman: The Animated Series and Gargoyles.
+He has also lent his voice to several animated projects, including Kwame in the cartoon series Captain Planet and the Planeteers (1990–1993) and The New Adventures of Captain Planet (1993–1996), Our Friend, Martin (1999), Family Guy, Batman: The Animated Series and Gargoyles.
 Burton is on the audio version of books such as The Watsons Go to Birmingham: 1963 by Christopher Paul Curtis.
 Burton has been cast as voice actor for Black Lightning in Superman/Batman: Public Enemies DVD.